-Any backup software compare the file size and last modified date to determine if a file should be backed up.
+Any backup software will compare the file size and the last modified date to determine if a file should be backed up.
 This technique works fine with small files.
 However, copying the entire file is not practical for large files on a daily basis

 Copying part of the file that has been modified